Dissipation induced extended-localized transition

 Mobility edge (ME), representing the critical energy that distinguishes between extended and localized states, is a key concept in understanding the transition between extended (metallic) and localized (insulating) states in disordered and quasiperiodic systems.
 Here we explore the impact of dissipation on a quasiperiodic system featuring MEs by calculating steady-state density matrix and analyzing quench dynamics with sudden introduction of dissipation, and demonstrate that dissipation can lead the system into specific states predominantly characterized by either extended or localized states, irrespective of the initial state.
 Our results establish the use of dissipation as a new avenue for inducing transitions between extended and localized states, and for manipulating dynamic behaviors of particles.

 {\em Introduction.---} The investigation of electronic transport properties lies at the heart in condensed-matter physics~\cite{Wiersma2009}.
 Disorder is ubiquitous, and its crucial impact on transport properties was unveiled through Anderson localization (AL)~\cite{Anderson1958,RMP1}.
 In three-dimensional systems with substantial disorder, a transition can occur from the extended phase to the localized phase.
 Near this transition point, mobility edges (MEs) may emerge, defining the critical energy that distinguishes extended states from localized ones~\cite{RMP1,RMP2,Kramer1993}.
 ME is a vital focus in studying disordered materials and helps in understanding a material's conductivity and electronic properties.
-If the Fermi energy is within the localized region, conductivity at zero temperature disappears, whereas in the extended region it results in finite zero-temperature conductivity.
-Therefore, changing the Fermi energy's position across the ME can cause the extended (metal)-localized (insulator) transition.
+The extended (metal)-localized (insulator) transition can be induced by altering the position of the Fermi energy across the ME.
 In addition to random disorder, quasiperiodic potentials can also induce the extended-localized transition (ELT)~\cite{Roati2008,Soukoulis1981,DasSarma1988,Biddle2009,XLi2017,HYao2019,Ganeshan2015,Wang1,XCZhou,Wang2022,TLiu,Longhi,SChen,Ribeiro,Bloch4,An2018,JiasT}, resulting in distinct physical phenomena different from that of disordered potentials.
 For instance, in one-dimensional (1D) quasiperiodic systems, the ELT and MEs can exist, whereas in disordered systems, these phenomena are expected to occur in dimensions higher than two according to scaling theory~\cite{Abrahams1979}.